 Mississippi Delta Community College has a dual enrollment program that will allow current high school students to be enrolled at their high school and with MDCC simultaneously.
-Application for admission into this program should be coordinated through the student's high school counselor or designated dual enrollment liaison in cooperation with MDCC's Dual Enrollment Coordinator for Career-Technical Education.
+Application for admission into this program should be coordinated through the student's high school counselor or designated dual enrollment liaison in cooperation with MDCC's Dual Enrollment Coordinator.